se-uhd/llm-guidelines-website/guidelines/_sources/05_report-prompts.md

 Prompts also need to be reported when LLMs are integrated into new tools, especially if study participants were able to formulate (parts of) the prompts.
 For all other types of studies, researchers should discuss how they arrived at their final set of prompts.
 If a systematic approach was used, this process should be described in detail.

+### Recommendations per Study Type

+**TODO:** Connect guideline to study types and for each type have bullet point lists with information that MUST, SHOULD, or MAY be reported (usage of those terms according to [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119)).